barryceelen/sublime-wpcs-whitelist-flags/README.md

 ## Changelog

+### 1.0.5
+- Make precision alignment flag available to .js and .css files

 ### 1.0.4
 - Tab triggers now contain more words.
 This makes it easier to select a specific flag via the keyboard in addition to using the up or down arrow keys